Lloyd Robson Memorial Award

 Eligibility

-To be eligible for this scholarship, you must:
+To be eligible for this award, you must:

 Selection criteria

-• Application process
+Application process

-• details of your interstate research program;
+• details of your proposed program of research interstate;

-• a budget;
+• an indicative budget;

 • at least one academic reference;

-• academic statement of results; and,
+• a current statement of results; and,

-• any other information to support the application that may assist the committee in making its decision.
+• any other information to support your application that may assist the committee in making its decision.

-• About the donor
+About the donors

 In 1984 Rosemary Kiss provided a generous donation to establish an Award in memory of her late husband, Dr Lloyd Robson.